This is the concluding part of our “software testing training on a live project” series.

-From the above process it can be noted that, bugs go through different people and different decisions in the process of being identified to fixed.
-To track and to establish a transparency as to exact what state a certain bug is at, a “Status” field is used in the bug report.
+From the above process, it can be noted that bugs go through different people and different decisions in the process of being identified to fixed.
+To track and to establish a transparency as to exactly what state a certain bug is at, a “Status” field is used in the bug report.
 The entire process is referred to as a “Bug life cycle”.
 For more information on all the statuses and their meaning, please refer to this bug life cycle tutorial.

 A few pointers while Bug Tracking:

-- When we are new to a create team/project/AUT, it is always best to discuss the issue we encountered with a peer to make sure that our understanding on what really makes for a defect is correct or not.
+- When we are new to a creative team/project/AUT, it is always best to discuss the issue we encountered with a peer to make sure that our understanding of what really makes for a defect is correct or not.

 - Do provide all the information that is necessary to reproduce the issue.
 A defect that comes back to a testing team with the status set as “Not enough information” does not reflect very positively on us.
 Check out this post – How to get your all bugs resolved without any ‘Invalid bug’ label.

 - Check if a similar issue was raised before creating a new one.
 ‘Duplicate’ issues are also bad news for the QA team.